 In interviews Billy Joel always cites “Vienna”, among all the songs he’s written, as one of his favourites.
 It’s one of my favourites too.

 “Vienna” is the lead track on the second side of Billy Joel’s 1977 album “The Stranger” which I still have on vinyl.
-Back then, albums cost the equivalent of several week’s pocket money, so I was pretty serious about saving up for this one.

 The track begins with a slightly “wonky” piano intro…I’m sure there’s a proper musical term for it, but as I don’t know what that is, “wonky” will have to do for now…